SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

 ## SBBOnboardingView

 SBBOnboardingView is used to present basic app functionality to your users on the first  app launch.
 It consists of a StartView, multiple CardViews and an EndView.
+You can specify StartView and EndView content using StartViewModel and EndViewModel.
+You can pass up to 6 Views which will be displayed as cards.
+In a normal setting, you will use SBBOnboardingCardView for the cards, however you can use any custom view you wish if desired.

 ```
     let startViewModel = SBBOnboardingTitleViewModel(image: Image("Your Image"), title: Text("Your Title"))
     let endViewModel = SBBOnboardingTitleViewModel(image: Image("Your Image"), title: Text("Your Title"))
+    let cardView1 = SBBOnboardingCardView(image: Image("Your Image"), title: Text("Your Title"), text: Text("Your Text"))   // SBBOnboardingCardView
-    let cardsViewModel = [SBBOnboardingCardViewModel(image: Image("Your Image"), title: Text("Your Title"), text: Text("Your Text")), ...]
+    let cardView2 = SBBOnboardingCardView(image: Image("Your Image"), title: Text("Your Title"), text: Text("Your Text")) { // SBBOnboardingCardView with additional custom View (displayed on the bottom of the card)
+        YourCustomView()
+    }
+    let cardView3 = YourCustomView()    // Custom View of yours

-    @ObservedObject var onboardingViewModel = SBBOnboardingViewModel(startViewModel: startViewModel, endViewModel: endViewModel, cardViewModels: cardsViewModel)
+    @ObservedObject var onboardingViewModel = SBBOnboardingViewModel(startViewModel: startViewModel, endViewModel: endViewModel, cardView1, cardView2, cardView3)

     var body: some View {
         Group {